 ETF Screener Definition

-ETF screeners can also be part of a software program.
+The screener returns a handful of funds to analyze more closely, and ETF screeners can also be part of a software program.

-For example, if you're looking for the best ETF that tracks the S&P 500 index, you'll want to narrow the universe of ETFs down to the cheapest large-cap stocks (some screeners may require further classification, such as "large-blend" or "U.S. Equity").
+For example, if you're looking for the best ETF that tracks the S&P 500 index, you would narrow the universe of ETFs down to the cheapest ones that hold large-cap stocks, although some screeners may require further classification, such as "large-blend" or "U.S. Equity."